 Crisis Intervention Team (CIT)

-The Durham Police Department Crisis Intervention Team (CIT) Unit is an essential component of the agency’s community outreach and engagement efforts.
-CIT officers follow up on referrals from officers, and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.
+The Durham Police Department Co-Response Unit () is an essential component of the agency’s community outreach and engagement efforts.
+Co-Response officers and a Licensed Clinician respond to live crisis calls for service as well as Involuntary Commitments.
+The unit also performs follow up on referrals from officers and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.

-- A unit of the Community Services Division, the goals of DPD’s CIT efforts are to:
+A unit of the Community Services Division, the goals of DPD’s Co-Response efforts are to:

-- Reduce arrests for non-violent offenders with mental health and/or substance use concerns.
+- Reduce recidivism and arrests for non-violent offenders with mental health and/or substance use concerns.

 - Reduce repeat calls for service.

 - Increase number of individuals engaged in behavioral health treatment.